woman touching dry skin on face

 Dry skin on face – How to get rid of dry flaky skin on the face

-15 min read
+16 min read

 Show more

-Flaky skin on the face can be difficult to hide.
-Our facial skin is one of our most important body parts, but when it becomes dry it can feel rough and tight, even reddened, scaly and itchy.
+Dry skin on the face can be difficult to hide.
+Our facial skin is one of our most important body parts, but when it becomes dry it can feel rough, dull and tight, even reddened, scaly and itchy.
 This then appears flaky or bumpy, making your complexion susceptible to other issues like sensitivity and redness.
 Covering this up with make-up can worsen the issue.
 Explore the causes of dry skin on the face and what treatments are available to help you get rid of dry skin on the face.

 Skin dryness and facial skin types